Semin-Cheon/ACGCS/README.md

 This MATLAB script generates 3D atom positions of a crystal based on primitive vectors of your own.

-I made this script with an idea from the MATLAB code: 'create_FePt_model_sized.m' which is Written by Yongsoo Yang, the Principal invesgator of MDAIL.
-(The code, metioned above, is based on unit cell.)
+I made this script with an idea from the MATLAB code: 'create_FePt_model_sized.m' which is Written by Yongsoo Yang, the Principal invesgator of MDAIL (The code, metioned above, is based on unit cell).

 Author: Semin Cheon.
 MD/Ph.D integrated course.
 MDAIL(KAIST). chsm0338@kaist.ac.kr